SkafteNicki/dtu_mlops/s5_continuous_integration/unittesting.md

         to get a code coverage for.
 Figure out how to configure `coverage` to exclude some files.

+## Knowledge check

+??? question "Knowledge question 1"

+    Assume you have a code coverage of 100%, would you expect that no bugs are present in your code?

+    ??? success "Solution"

+        No, code coverage is not a guarantee that your code is bug free.
+It is just a measure of how much many lines of code that are actually run when your tests are executed.
+It is that there is some corner case that is not covered by your tests and will result in a bug.
+However, having a high code coverage is a good indicator that you actually have tested your code.

 That covers the basic of writing unittests for python code.
 We want to note that `pytest` of course is not the only framework for doing this.
 Python actually have an build in framework called [unittest](https://docs.python.org/3/library/unittest.html) for doing this also (but `pytest` offers a bit more